djumeau/montreal-ubf/README.md

 ### Maintenance routes (dev only)

-`routes/web.php` includes unguarded helper routes for local/dev use — `/reset-migrations`, `/fresh-migrations`, `/run-migrations`, `/run-seeders`.
-These wrap `artisan migrate`/`db:seed` over HTTP and should be removed or protected before deploying to a public environment.
+`routes/web.php` contains a commented-out block of helper routes for local/dev use — `/reset-migrations`, `/fresh-migrations`, `/run-migrations`, `/run-seeders`.
+They wrap `artisan migrate`/`db:seed` over HTTP and are disabled by default; uncomment them only for local/dev use, and never leave them enabled in a public environment since they're unauthenticated.